 In 2002, the U.S. Defense Advanced Research Projects Agency (DARPA) became the first entity to begin developing a DSA solution as part of its next Generation (XG) radio program.
-The radios developed on the XG program include software defined, frequency agile, cognitive and policy capabilities.
+The radios developed through the XG program include software defined, frequency agile, cognitive and policy capabilities.
 While an increasing number of companies have begun researching the development of DSA solutions in the past few years, DARPA's technology currently represents the state of the art and, as a result, is described herein.

 However, work on DSA pre-dates recent developments by DARPA.
 Early wireless data networks employed primitive types of dynamic spectrum access techniques for interference avoidance.
 The ALOHA and Carrier Sense Multiple Access (CSMA) protocols are two that are still widely used today.
-The ALOHA protocol provides for a back-off period if a sending device detects that is transmission has been interfered with due to a collision with another transmission.
+The ALOHA protocol provides for a back-off period if a sending device detects that its transmission has been interfered with due to a collision with another transmission.
 After the back-off period, the sender attempts to resend the transmission.
+The CSMA protocol is a more efficient technique used in the 802.11 family of wireless networking technologies.
+CSMA employs a channel access mechanism that senses the inchannel power prior to transmitting.
+If it measures above a certain threshold, it waits for a random back-off period and tries again.
+This "listen before talk" protocol is coupled with detection avoidance where radios signal their intent to transmit.